chauff/cse1500-web-transcripts/README.md

   - [Examples of what modern web technologies can achieve in Chrome](https://experiments.withgoogle.com/) (if you use another browser, not all examples may work as expected).
   - [Atomic Design by Brad Frost](http://atomicdesign.bradfrost.com/)
 - Relevant scientific publications:
   - Fernandez, A., Insfran, E. and Abrahão, S., 2011.
 [Usability evaluation methods for the web: A systematic mapping study](https://www.sciencedirect.com/science/article/pii/S0950584911000607).
-Information and Software Technology, 53(8), pp.789-817.
+Information and Software Technology, 53(8), pp. 789-817.
   - Sonderegger, A. and Sauer, J., 2010.
 [The influence of design aesthetics in usability testing: Effects on user performance and perceived usability](https://www.sciencedirect.com/science/article/pii/S0003687009001148).
 Applied Ergonomics, 41(3), pp. 403-410.
   - Mathur, A., Acar, G., Friedman, M., Lucherini, E., Mayer, J., Ghetty, M. and Narayanan, A., 2019.
 [Dark Patterns at Scale: Findings from a Crawl of 11KShopping Websites](https://webtransparency.cs.princeton.edu/dark-patterns/), ACM Human-Computer Interaction, Vol. 3, CSCW, Article 81.